Involved in the design, production, installation or servicing of medical devices?

 Founded by German-trained Master Toolmaker, Gerd Nagler in 1998, the business is still family-owned.
 Like other customers, those of Natech Plastics demanded high-precision, tight-tolerance medical devices, which had an associated high cost of failure.

-Following a competitive review, Natech selected DELMIAWORKS’ end-to-end ERP Software & real-time production monitoring system based on their:
+Following a competitive review, Natech selected DELMIAWORKS’ end-to-end ERP Software and real-time production monitoring system based on their:

 - Expertise in supporting injection molding processes